ChangWynn/CV/README.md

 Keeping up with the latest industry trends is crucial to me, and I continuously strive to expand my knowledge and skills.

-I am excited to contribute to a dynamic and innovative tech community where Ican leverage my skills to work on cutting-edge projects.
-With a growth mindset and an insatiable curiosity, I am ready to take on new challenges, learn from mypeers, and make a meaningful impact.
+I am excited to contribute to a dynamic and innovative tech community where I can leverage my skills to work on cutting-edge projects.
+With a growth mindset and an insatiable curiosity, I am ready to take on new challenges, learn from my peers, and make a meaningful impact.

 [Projects](#projects) | [Tech Experience](#tech-experience) | [Skills](#skills) | [Work Experience](#work-experience) | [Education](#education) | [Hobbies](#hobbies)
 ---